Practical information and support

 How do I keep track of my expenses?

 Make your own “shadow budget” for your expenses and keep track of approximately how much you use.
-If you need to know exactly how much funding is left for your doctoral activities, you can contact your finance officer in the university administration – see the email addresses below.
+If you need to know exactly how much funding is left for your doctoral activities, you can contact your finance officer in the university administration – see the email address below.
 NB: clear study planning that motivates the use of your funding must be included in your individual study plan.

 What do I do if my expense funding runs out?